 This tutorial illustrates how to use a simple command-line tool for downloading and configuring WordPress on App Engine standard environment for PHP 7.2.

-You can check out PHP on Google Cloud Platform (GCP) to get an overview of PHP and learn ways to run PHP apps on GCP.
+You can check out PHP on Google Cloud to get an overview of PHP and learn ways to run PHP apps on Google Cloud.

-- Create a project in the Google Cloud Platform Console.
+- Create a project in the Cloud Console.

 - Enable billing for your project.

 Create and configure a Cloud SQL for MySQL instance

 wordpress for the instance name and the database